OpenLightingProject/website/download_and_install/compiling_from_source.md

 - yacc (or bison)
 - zlib

-The Python library also requires
+The Python library also requires:

 - Numpy
 - Protobuf for Python